 continuing to support scientific studies on equine health and welfare;

-requiring owners, trainers and competitors to know and follow their sanctioning organization’s rules, and to work within industry regulations in all equestrian competitions; and
+requiring owners, trainers and exhibitors to know and follow their sanctioning organization’s rules, and to work within industry regulations in all equestrian competitions; and

-actively promoting the development and adherence of competition rules and regulations that protect the welfare of the horse.
+Reviewing, revising and developing competition rules and regulations that protect the welfare of the horses;

 ABOUT R.I.D.E.R.S.
 R.I.D.E.R.S. came to be in 2002, when the five founding directors decided that Nova Scotia needed more activities for dressage enthusiasts.
 We have been providing competitions and clinic experiences since then.
 In 2005, R.I.D.E.R.S. introduced the Seahorse Dressage Circuit, with the support of the Nova Scotia Equestrian Federation.
 The Seahorse Dressage Circuit is an EC provincial circuit governed by the Rules of EC, but administered within the province of Nova Scotia through the Board of Directors of R.I.D.E.R.S.
 The Seahorse Dressage Circuit is intended to provide recognized dressage competitions below the National level, at which competitors can earn provincially recognized year end awards, in the form of beautiful lapel pins.
 The awards bridge the gap between competitions where competitors have been ineligible for awards and national awards programs, encouraging more riders to compete and to develop the skills and confidence necessary to move to nationally ranked competitions.
 In 2016 the Bronze dressage competitions offered by Central Nova Horse and Pony Club will again be Seahorse Dressage Circuit competitions, so there are now many opportunities to achieve these annual awards.
 Thank you to CNHP for helping us to build a thriving dressage scene in our province.
 The Seahorse Circuit rules were updated in 2011 and are available for download at http://www.dressageridersns.ca /.